texttochange/vusion-documentation/en/getting-started/create-dialogue.rst

-**Set maximum number of accepted unmatching answers** This option will limit the amount of wrong answers a participant can send back.
+**Set maximum number of accepted unmatching answers**

+This option will limit the amount of wrong answers a participant can send back.
 When you set this number to 3 for example and the questions is *What age are you?
-Reply with age [space] yourage* someone who consecutively replies with
+Reply with age [space] yourage* someone who consecutively replies with:

-* 19
+- 19
-* i am 19 years old
+- i am 19 years old
-* age 19
+- age 19

 will go through.
-However, if someone answers with
+However, if someone answers with:

-* 19
+- 19
-* i am 19 years old
+- i am 19 years old
-* my age is 19
+- my age is 19
-* age 19
+- age 19

 Vusion will nog longer register this answer as valid and the participant will no longer receive any messages.
 If the participant does not reply with the keyword Vusion will not register this answer as an unmatchable reply since it is not recognized at all.

 **No unmatching feedback**

 Participants will get no feedback if their reply is not recognized by Vusion.

 **Default program unmatching feedback**

 **Custom unmatching message**

 Here you can configure what message the participants will receive if their reply is not recognized by Vusion.

 **Reminder**

 This is where you can define reminders for your question.
 You have to define the number of reminders and how long it takes before they are sent.
 It is important to realize that when all the reminders are sent and the participant still has not replied he/she will no longer be able to answer this particular question.